wbez/VagrantDevStack/README.md

 # Notes
 * Setting up `ssh-agent` on your host machine allows you to use any of the SSH keys on your local machine from within the Vagrant VM without having to map any drives or copy files.
+* A helper script exists to clone this project for use in creating other environments.
+The file is located in `scripts/create_dev_environment.sh`.
+It takes one argument which is the name of the folder into which you're cloning the project  To create a new clone of this environment for chicagopublicmedia.org, run `scripts/create_dev_environment.sh chicagopublicmedia.org`.
+This will create a blank Vagrant setup in a folder named 'chicagopublicmedia.org' inside the current directory.